envoyproxy/gateway/GOALS.md

 The project plans to include additional infrastructure components required by users to fulfill their Ingress and API gateway needs: It will handle Envoy infrastructure provisioning (e.g. Kubernetes Service, Deployment, et cetera), and possibly infrastructure provisioning of related sidecar services.
 It will include sensible defaults with the ability to override.
-It will included channels for improving ops by exposing status through API conditions and Kubernetes status sub-resources.
+It will include channels for improving ops by exposing status through API conditions and Kubernetes status sub-resources.

 Making an application accessible needs to be a trivial task for any developer.
 Similarly, infrastructure administrators